-Most Americans know that Thomas Jefferson was the principal author of “The Declaration of Independence”, the most important of all our founding documents.
+Most people know that Thomas Jefferson was the principal author of “The Declaration of Independence,” what some people consider the most important of all our founding documents.

 The acts authorized the president to deport any resident alien considered dangerous to the peace and safety of the United States, to apprehend and deport resident aliens if their home countries were at war with the United States, and criminalized any speech which might defame Congress, the President, or bring either of them into contempt or disrepute.
 You could compare it to the Patriot Act, but really it was much worse.
 Either way, The Alien and Sedition Acts were probably Thomas Jefferson’s worst nightmare.

-Some people are surprised to learn that in response to these acts, Jefferson did not hold up the First Amendment in protest.
-Rather he invoked the Tenth Amendment, which states that:
+Some people are surprised to learn that in response to these acts, Jefferson did not first hold up the First Amendment in protest.
+Rather he started his opposition to the acts by invoking the Tenth Amendment, which states that:

 “The powers not delegated to the United States by the Constitution, nor prohibited by it to the States, are reserved to the States respectively, or to the people.”